Fundamentals of Immunology Specialization

 Some example of how the immune system can cause problems and how we deal with these issues.

-Course 2 of a three course specialization called Fundamentals of Immunology.
+Course 2 is a four-course specialization called Fundamentals of Immunology.
 Each course in the specialization presents material that builds on the previous course's material.

-Course 3 of a three course specialization called Fundamentals of Immunology.
+Course 3 of a four-course specialization called Fundamentals of Immunology.
 Each course in the specialization presents material that builds on the previous course's material.

-Fundamentals of Immunology, Course 4: Dueling with the Dark Side, covers the constant battle between your immune system and threats to your health.
-The first two lectures discuss viral and cellular pathogens, focusing on specific tactics they use to deflect immune attack.
-Next, a cheerier lecture describes other immune-based therapies, beginning with the use of engineered antibodies to treat specific diseases.
-This lecture continues with vaccine development (viral-engineered, killed, RNA-component vaccines and more) and adjuvant function and ends with vaccination strategies, including herd immunity and resisting the anti-vaccination movement.
+Course four, Fundamentals of Immunology: Dueling with Pathogens and Cancer, covers the constant battle between your immune system and threats to your health.
+The first two lectures discuss viral and cellular pathogens, focusing on specific tactics they use to deflect immune attacks.
+Next, a cheerier lecture describes other immune-based therapies, beginning with engineered antibodies to treat specific diseases.
+This lecture continues with vaccine development (viral-engineered, killed, RNA-component vaccines, and more) and adjuvant function and ends with vaccination strategies, including herd immunity and resisting the anti-vaccination movement.
 The last two lectures cover immune deficiencies and how cancer evades the immune system, concluding with advances in using immune therapies (antibodies and CAR T cells) to cure cancer.

 Rice University is consistently ranked among the top 20 universities in the U.S. and the top 100 in the world.
 Rice has highly respected schools of Architecture, Business, Continuing Studies, Engineering, Humanities, Music, Natural Sciences and Social Sciences and is home to the Baker Institute for Public Policy.